 Applicants, whose formal degree application is pending final action for admission in a subsequent semester, may submit an application for non-degree status.

 A maximum of nine (9) credit hours may be taken as a non-degree student.
-Non-degree students are not eligible for financial aid, graduate assistantships and housing.
+Non-degree students are not eligible for financial aid, graduate assistantships, or housing.

 A reasonable exception to the time limit may be granted to a student by written petition to the Graduate Program Coordinator prior to the expiration of the time limit.
 Exceptions are granted for one year and only two exceptions are allowed.
 Students requesting an exception must also submit a plan of action for completing all degree requirements.